Skip to content

 opendal-cache → tower

-full → native-http, tower, tracing, otel, bedrock, tokenizer, azure-auth, vertex-auth, bedrock-auth, copilot-auth, opendal-cache
+full → native-http, tower, tracing, otel, bedrock, tokenizer, azure-auth, vertex-auth, vertex-adc, bedrock-auth, copilot-auth, opendal-cache

 native-http is in default.
 Disable it with default-features = false when compiling for WebAssembly.
 The WASM binding uses the browser fetch API instead.